Carlton Primary School is committed to ensuring the welfare and safety of all children in school.

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.

-It is also possible for anyone to make a referral directly to the Social Care Team by ringing:
+It is also possible for anyone to make a referral directly to the Social Care Team using the contact details below:

 Don’t think, ‘what if I’m wrong?’
 Think, ‘what if I’m right?’